 • Tube Used: Red Top (Plain Tube)

-• Fasting: 8–12 hours recommended if combined with iron studies
+• Fasting: 8–12 hours recommended when combined with iron studies

 Test Preparation